megalon/BeatSaber-UnofficialTrackEditor/README.md

 # Beat Saber Unofficial Track Editor

-## This project is EXPERIMENTAL and currently non functional.
+## This project is EXPERIMENTAL but currently semi-functional!

 To run:

+Grab the latest binary from the Releases tab, or to build it yourself:

 Download Processing 3.3.7
 https://processing.org/download/